Kotlin/KEEP/proposals/context-receivers.md

 > This constraint comes from the greedy nature of the [Resolution algorithm](#resolution-algorithm) and absence
 > of any way to explicitly pass context arguments into a call.

+> In the current [prototype](#prototype) implemented in 1.6.20-M1, you won't receive an error on a declaration-site
+> if there are repeated context receivers.
+The compiler will report an error only on a call-site.

 ### Contextual functions and property accessors

 For functions and property accessors, context receivers are additional **context parameters** of those